afcarl/assessments/analysis-assesment/README.md

 __Question 4:__ What products are commonly owned together?

-__Question 5:__ Do people who make a first purchase during the holiday season (Oct, Nov, Dec) show different purchasing behavior than people who have only purchased during other months?
+__Question 5:__ Do people who make a first purchase during the holiday season (Oct, Nov, Dec) show different purchasing behavior than people who make a first purchase not during the holiday season?

 #### Tables